24GUNV/lighting-alarm/README.md

-# Lighting Alarm Tool
+# Lightning Alarm Tool

-We scrape data off weatherbug website for data about how close lighting is to our current school.
+We scrape data off weatherbug website for data about how close lightning is to our current school.
-If lighting is within 5km of school perimeter, an automatic signal will be sent out to a microcontroller to automatically activate the lighting alarm
+If lightning is within 5km of school perimeter, an automatic signal will be sent out to a microcontroller to automatically activate the lightning alarm

 ## Scraped data
 Example of the output of the scraped data